kinestetika/MetaErg/README.md

                         Default: 0.
 --cpus                  Number of threads used for annotation.
 Default: threads available
                         on the system / 2.
---contig_mode           Annotate contigs individually instead of assuming they are part of a
+--mode                  Use "--mode contig" to annotate contigs individually instead of assuming they
-                        genome, MAG or bin.
+                        are part of a genome, MAG or bin.
 When using this option, metaerg will not run repeatscout and will run prodigal in metagenome mode.
 Use the option --translation_table below to override using metagenome mode.
+                        Use "--mode comparative_genomics" to annotate a clade of related genomes/MAGs.
+                        Use "--mode genome" to annotate genomes/MAGs, one per file.
+                        Default: "genome".
 --force                 Overwrite previous results.
 By default, results of previous steps will be
                         kept.
 You need to specify which steps will be forced (see --skip for a list of steps Use --force all to overwrite all previous results.